Skip to main content

 Different tasks, different text embeddings

 Different natural language processing tasks require different vector representations.
 For part-of-speech tagging, you probably want your word embeddings to prioritize morphological or syntactic associations between words: nouns with nouns, adjectives with adjectives etc. However, for a categorization task, you might want your embeddings to prioritize semantic similarity: “kangaroo” with “marsupial,” “voted” with “election.”
 Semantic text embedding models can also help train statistical classifiers, particularly neural networks.
 After assigning vectors to a collection of documents, each vector is labeled with a category.
 With this training data prepared, you can train a neural network to predict the category of a new document based on its vector.
+Our text embeddings are particularly helpful for semantic tasks like document categorization, clustering, and similarity assessment.

 Comparing vector representations